godaddy/tartufo/docs/source/index.rst

       $ docker pull godaddy/tartufo

-   For more detail, see :ref:`installation`.
+   For more detail, see :doc:`installation`.

 #.
 Use ``tartufo`` to scan your repository and find any secrets in its history!